Difference Between Beltline and Corridor

 Not Preserved: The right-of-way was not preserved, and should it be built adjacent to existing subdivisions, mitigation efforts are limited to noise walls, which are costly.

-Environment: Previous studies indicated that 29th Ave has the most wetlands, including several ponds around the North Country subdivision designed to prevent flooding.
-Additionally, this route passes through a large floodplain.Â
+Wetlands: Previous studies indicated that 29th Ave has the most wetlands, including several ponds around the North Country subdivision designed to prevent flooding.Â

 Overview: The hybrid option combines Alternative 4 on the northern half and 29th Avenue on the southern half, incorporating a curve south of Rose Street to avoid residential impacts in the north.